OpenChain-Project/Reference-Material/Self-Certification/Checklist/Security-Assurance-1.1/en/Security-Assurance-1-1-Checklist-Version-1.md

 ## Section 3.4.2

 - [ ] We have documentation confirming that Program conformance was reviewed within the last 18 months.

+## Next Steps

+Have you self-certified to this specification?
+Please email us at [operations@openchainproject.org](mailto:operations@openchainproject.org) to let us know.
+We would like to add your organization logo to the OpenChain website.
+This is optional, but very useful for our work.